Michael Flynn takes on 'egregious' FBI misconduct, little-known FBI agent in guilty plea withdrawal

 Flynn's argument found support in a Jan.
 23, 2017, article in The Washington Post.
 Citing FBI sources, the Post's article -- published the day before Flynn's interview with the FBI agents -- directly stated that the bureau had listened in on his calls with the Russian ambassador and cleared him of criminal wrongdoing.

-Additionally, it has emerged since Flynn's guilty plea that the FBI officials who interviewed Flynn, anti-Trump agent Peter Strzok and "SSA [Supervisory Special Agent] 1," have been implicated by Department of Justice Inspector General (IG) Michael Horowitz in apparent misconduct and mismanagement in both the Flynn case and the Russia probe generally.
+Additionally, it has emerged since Flynn's guilty plea that the FBI officials who interviewed Flynn, anti-Trump agent Peter Strzok and "SSA [Supervisory Special Agent] 1," have each been implicated by Department of Justice Inspector General (IG) Michael Horowitz in apparent misconduct and mismanagement in both the Flynn case and the Russia probe generally.

+Strzok's misconduct and anti-Trump bias are well-documented.
 The identity of SSA 1 is protected in the Flynn legal proceedings by a court order, but Fox News has identified the agent as Joe Pietnka, who moved last year from the Washington, D.C., area to San Francisco.
 Pientka briefly appeared on the FBI's website as an "Assistant Special Agent in Charge" of the San Francisco field office late last year, according to the Internet archive Wayback Machine.

 However, Pientka no longer appears on any FBI website after being removed shortly after Fox News identified him as the unnamed SSA in the IG report.